powershell doesn't have native support for yaml. Solution: PSYAML and powershell-yaml

 there's a C# example how to list all Ole DB Providers.
 I've just rewritten it in Powershell, creating a function that returns a list of providers, so it's easier to work with and can be filtered.

-It's useful to check which providers are installed in a . . .
+It's useful to check which providers are installed . . .